Anavelyz/gsoc/organization-questionnaire/gsoc2025_proposal.md

 ## Why does your org want to participate in GSoC?

 Open Science Labs aims to participate in Google Summer of Code (GSoC) to further its mission of promoting open science and collaborative development.
-By participating in the program, the organization is able to attract students from diverse academic backgrounds and skill levels, allowing them to contribute their unique perspectives and skills to open source projects.
-This not only enriches the open source ecosystem, but also allows students to apply theoretical knowledge to practical, high-impact projects, benefiting the global science and technology community.
-In addition, Open Science Labs will join forces with open science and open source projects that have great potential but often lack the necessary visibility, acting as an umbrella organization.
+By participating in the program, the organization will be able to connect with students from diverse academic backgrounds and skill levels, empowering them to contribute their unique perspectives and skills to open source projects and apply their knowledge to real-world, impactful work.
+In addition, Open Science Labs will be joining forces with open science and open source projects that have great potential but often lack the necessary visibility.

 ## What would your organization consider to be a successful GSoC for your org?